ExistentialRobotics/ROAM-example/README.md

 ### Docker
-We also provide docker image for demo, it has been tested on Ubuntu 22.04 with Nvidia GPU.
-You need Nvidia driver to display the simulation.
-Other graphics card may work but not guaranteed.
+We also provide docker image for demo, it has been tested on Ubuntu 22.04.
+[NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) is required to display the simulation.
+Host with other graphics card may work but not guaranteed.

 In dockerfile we install package python-is-python3, which is not suggested to install on your host machine.